cyverse/cyverse-sdk/docs/using-agave/docs/postit_helper.md

 -r--------  wallen  85060   13:57  sequence12.fasta
 ```

-(Replace `wallen` with your CyVerse username).
+(Replace `/wallen/` with your CyVerse username).
 Supposing I wanted to share the three files located in my home directory, I would need to create a text file that contains these three lines:

 ```
 /wallen/my_data.fastqc.zip